cuplv/QuarkPaper/pldi22_rebuttal.md

   30 branches with 30 replicas distributed across 3 machines.

 * Inclusion of a runtime imposes no additional overhead on the latency of individual operations.
-Given that Carmot runtime uses synchronization for merges, and the overhead of synchronization increases at least linearly with the number of replicas, one would expect the latency of each operation to grow at least linearly if it is affected by the presence of runtime.
-However, as Fig.10 demonstrates, that's not the case.
+Given that Carmot uses synchronization for merges, and the overhead of synchronization increases at least linearly with the number of replicas, one would expect the latency of each operation to grow at least linearly *if* the runtime interferes with the normal execution.
+Fig.10 categorically demonstrates that this is not the case.
 Hence the conclusion that our approach imposes no additional cost on latency and availability (our latency measurement accounts for availability too as it measures the time from the operation is submitted to the time a result is